 7. Ball game "Good - bad."

 The teacher is in the center of the circle with the ball.
-Throws the ball to the children in turn and asks: “Water is good.
-Why?”, “Water is bad.
+Throws the ball to the children one by one and asks: “Water is good.
+Why?", "Water is bad.
 Why?".

-Good : water is needed for drinking; to wash, wash hands; water can be tempered, play with water, swim, cook, wash floors, dishes, toys, wash clothes; watering flowers, plants in the garden; different animals live in the water, birds live near the water.
+Fine : water is needed for drinking; to wash, wash hands; You can temper yourself with water, play with water, swim, cook food, wash floors, dishes, toys, wash clothes; water flowers and plants in the garden; Various animals live in the water, birds live near the water.

-Badly : if you drink cold water in the heat, you can get sick; hot water can burn you; if you handle it carelessly and spill it on the floor, you can slip and fall; if you often water the plants with water, they may die; if you do not know how to swim, you can drown; there are floods and then water destroys houses, etc.
+Badly : if you drink cold water in the heat, you can get sick; hot water can burn you; if you handle it carelessly and spill it on the floor, you can slip and fall; if you frequently water plants, they may die; if you don't know how to swim, you can drown; There are floods and then the water destroys houses, etc.

 Water is one of the most amazing substances on the planet.
 Water is a good friend and helper.